wattfource/automated-supbase-install-unraid/README.md

-# Supabase Self-Host Installer for Unraid
+# Automated Supabase Installation for Unraid

 Automated installer for deploying Supabase on Unraid infrastructure with a Debian 13 VM.